UserTesting vs Maze

 This is where Tessary has a structural advantage over both UserTesting and Maze.
 Generic participants struggle with developer tools, data platforms, and enterprise workflow products because they lack the domain context to evaluate them meaningfully.
 Tessary's AI personas are configured with your actual user's role, domain, and goals: a DevOps tool gets a DevOps engineer persona, not a random panel member.

-Tessary has a free tier with 3 sessions per month (no credit card required).
-UserTesting enterprise plans average $36,000–$148,000 per year with no free tier.
-Maze's paid plans start at $99/month.
+Tessary has a free tier with 3 sessions per month, no credit card required.
+Public reports put UserTesting's entry contracts at $30k+ per year, with no free tier and a sales motion required to start.
+Maze's paid plans start at $99 per month.
 See Tessary's current plans on the pricing page.

 Get Started